arskiir/one-liner/README.md

 # arskiir.one-liner

-Replace the invisible newline and tab characters with \\n and \\t respectively, *making lines into a line* of string format.
+Replace the invisible newline and tab characters with \\n and \\t respectively, *making lines into a line*.

 ## How it is